tsamaya/aws-lambda-opencage-geocoder/README.md

 [![codecov](https://codecov.io/gh/tsamaya/aws-lambda-opencage-geocoder/branch/master/graph/badge.svg)](https://codecov.io/gh/tsamaya/aws-lambda-opencage-geocoder)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-The following how-to section describes step by steps how to create the AWS lambda function using [serverless](https://serverless.com/) and how to deploy it on AWS; then later, the quick start section describes how to just use this repo where the function is ready to use.
+The following how-to section describes step by steps how to create the AWS lambda function using [serverless](https://serverless.com/) and how to deploy it on AWS; then later, the [quick start](#quick-start) section describes how to just use this repo where the ready to use function.

 ## How to create a AWS Lambda function